-Technically, many of the healthy foods we eat are processed but it's not what you think.
+Technically, many of the healthy foods we eat are processed, but not in the way you might think.
+It's a matter of semantics.
 For example, if you have a Mason jar full of organic dried beans, you have processed food in your pantry.
-Frozen vegetables are processed, even if you picked them from your garden, blanched them and put them in the freezer.
+Frozen vegetables are processed, even if you picked the vegetables from your garden, blanched them and put them in the freezer.
 The moment you blanched them, you processed them.
-Peanuts-only peanut butter, steel cut oats, and organic extra virgin olive oil are all processed, and most people would consider those foods part of a healthy diet.
+Peanuts-only peanut butter, steel cut oats and organic extra virgin olive oil are all processed to a degree, yet most people consider these foods part of a healthy diet.

 When we say we shouldn't eat processed foods, what we really mean is ultra-processed foods.
-There's a difference between the two, and a new study says Americans are eating way more ultra-processed than we should, leading to excessive (and often unrealized) sugar consumption.
+There's a difference, and studies say Americans are eating way more ultra-processed foods than we should, leading to excessive (and often unrealized) sugar consumption with some unfortunate health consequences.

 What are ultra-processed foods?